The hidden tax on test automation maintenance

 The hidden cost structure of test automation maintenance

-The 50% maintenance budget includes specific tasks.
-These tasks are updating CSS selectors after UI changes.
-They also include fixing flaky tests that fail randomly.
-Refactoring test code is needed when application code changes.
-Lastly, investigating false positives wastes developer time.
+The 50% maintenance budget covers specific tasks: updating CSS selectors after UI changes, fixing flaky tests that fail randomly, refactoring test code when application code changes, and investigating false positives that waste developer time.

 Why traditional automation doesn't solve the scaling problem